Documentation Index

 Note

-In this section, we will briefly introduce how to set up the access environment.
+This section provides a brief overview of how to set up the access environment.
 For more information on setting up the access environment, see the following guide:

-3. Test application server connection
+3. Test the application server connection

 Once you complete setting up the access environment, use the terminal program to test if you can connect to the application server properly.